 - BBB accredited.
 We’re a system-wide accredited business of the Better Business Bureau with an A+ rating.

 Some Frequently Asked Questions

 Here are some commonly asked questions (and answers!) about our bankruptcy counseling services.

 How much does bankruptcy counseling cost?

-The cost for these services can vary based on a few factors, but you should expect to pay between $20-$50 per household for pre-bankruptcy counseling and $50 per household for pre-discharge debtor education.
-The price for pre-bankruptcy counseling varies by state, and consumers who are below certain income thresholds and/or working with legal aid organizations may receive free or reduced-price service.
+The cost for these services can vary based on a few factors, but you should expect to pay $50 per household for pre-bankruptcy counseling and $50 per household for pre-discharge debtor education.
+Consumers who are below certain income thresholds and/or working with legal aid organizations may receive free or reduced-price service.
 The process for receiving a fee waiver is the same for each service.
 Read more about fee waivers here.

 Is this service offered in Spanish?

 Yes, both services are available in English and Spanish.